-• Click the handle at the bottom to open the tools menu then click 'Add'.

-Files - Allows you to specify files or applications that sandboxed applications are able to access

-Folders - Specify a folder that can be accessed by sandboxed applications File Groups - Enables you to choose a category of files or folders to which access should be granted.
-For example, selecting 'Executables' would enable you to create an exclusion for all files with the extensions .exe .dll .sys .ocx .bat .pif .scr .cpl.
-For more details on file groups, refer to the section File Groups.

-- Running Processes Allows you to specify a parent program that sandboxed applications are able to access by choosing a running process. - To edit an exclusion, select it from the list, click the handle to open the tools menu then select 'Edit'. - Change file or folder location path and click 'OK' - · Click 'OK' to implement your settings - To manage available file groups, click the 'Groups' button from the tools menu.
-The 'Manage File Groups' dialog allows you to view, add and edit file groups.
-Please refer to File Groups if you need more information with this area.
+- Enable the 'Do not virtualize access to the specified files/folders' check-box then click on the words the specified files/folders.
+The 'Manage Exclusions' dialog will appear. - Click the handle at the bottom to open the tools menu then click 'Add. - 1.
+Files Allows you to specify files or applications that sandboxed applications are able to access - 2.
+Folders Specify a folder that can be accessed by sandboxed applications - 3.
+File Groups Enables you to choose a category of files or folders to which access should be granted.
+For example, selecting 'Executables' would enable you to create an exception for all files with the extensions .exe .dll .sys .ocx .bat .pif .scr .cpl.
+For more details on file groups, refer to the section File Groups. - 4.
+Running Processes Allows you to add a program that sandboxed applications are able to access - To edit an exception, select it from the list, click the handle to open the tools menu then select 'Edit'. - Change file or folder location path and click 'OK' - · Click 'OK' to implement your settings